LeQP/422-Weather-Adventures/README.md

 The community of Oregon outdoor activity enthusiasts will benefit from the use of this system.
 Our system's creation was motivated by a lack of cohesion in outdoor information services.
 In the state of the application space, there was no single service that delivered both weather data and outdoor activiy guides.
 As a solution, our system uses up-to-date weather information to generate lists of activities suitable for the current conditions.
 The user no longer needs to cross-reference weather data and guides from different sources.

 # Dependencies
-Python Tkinter Library
-Python Pillow Library
-Python Requests Library (openweathermap API)
-Python OS Library
-Python JSON Library
+Python Libraries:  Tkinter Library, Pillow, Requests, OS, JSON Library
+API: openweathermap

 # Directory Structure
 All program files contained in "422-Weather-Adventures"